Trading 101: How To Sell Crypto

 Selling your crypto for another crypto is a disposal - so it's subject to Capital Gains Tax.

 To calculate your capital gain or loss, subtract the cost basis of the asset you disposed of from the fair market value of the asset on the day you traded it.

 For more information on crypto tax, check out our crypto tax guides, including ones for your specific nation.

 How can Koinly help you with crypto tax

 It's crucial you keep records of your crypto transactions and withdrawals so you can keep a detailed account.
 This makes sure you can accurately calculate your crypto gains and losses later on.

 Koinly is a crypto tax tool that calculates your crypto taxes for you, meaning you don’t have to go through the hassle of doing it yourself.

-Not only does the software integrate with your exchanges' transaction history, but it calculates your taxes in a format that makes sense for your country’s tax authority.
-Essentially, Koinly does all the boring tasks that would cost your hours and hours sitting at a computer.
+Not only does the software integrate with your exchanges' transaction history, but it also calculates your taxes in a format that makes sense for your country’s tax authority.
+Essentially, Koinly does all the boring tasks that would cost you hours and hours sitting at a computer.

 As a quick breakdown, here’s a short summary of what Koinly does: